Is India Safe for Women? (written by a solo female traveller)

-India has a pretty bad reputation when it comes to the safety of female travellers, and this is the question I am most commonly asked about travelling in India: Is it safe for women?
+India has a pretty bad reputation when it comes to the safety of female travellers, and this is the question I am most commonly asked about travelling there: Is India safe for women?

-In this travel guide, we will go over everything you need to know to travel to India as a female.
-I have been to India 6 times, alone, with friends, and with my husband, so I know how it all feels.
-I have been all over the country and spent almost 2 years in India altogether, so I think I have a good grasp on whether India is safe for female travellers.
+In this travel guide, I will go over everything you need to know to travel to India as a female.
+I have been to India 7 times, alone, with friends, and with my partner, so I know how it all feels.
+I have been all over the country and spent over 2 years in India altogether, so I think I have a good grasp on the way of things there.

 CONTENTS